MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ### The subscription doesn't exist

 In addition to a typographical error, you can receive this error when there is a permissions timing issue.
 For example, if you have been given permissions to a new subscriptions _while your current terminal window is open_, this error can occur.
 The solution is to either close and reopen your terminal window, or use `az logout` then `az login` to refresh your available subscriptions list.

-Here is a script to help you find available subscriptions.
+Here is a script to help you find and change a subscription.

 ```azurecli
 # See what subscription you are currently using.